goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 2. Get the AXKU5 or AXKU3 from Alinx
 3. See what I could unearth on the second hand market

-Although option `1` could have likely been the most interesting, designing a dev board with both a high speed PCIe and ethernet interface was not the goal of today's project.
+Although option `1` could have been very interesting, designing a dev board with both a high speed PCIe and ethernet interface was not the goal of today's project.

 As for option `2`,
-Alinx is  newer vendor that is still building up it's credibility in the west, there technical documentation is a bit sparse, but people that have experimented with them seem to have experienced any issues.
+Alinx is  newer vendor that is still building up its credibility in the west, their technical documentation is a bit sparse, but the feedback seems to be positive with no major issues being reported.
-Most importantly, Alinx provided very fairly priced development boards ranging in the 900 to 1050 dollar ranges ( +150$ for the HPC FMC SFP+ extension board ).
+Most importantly, Alinx provided very fairly priced development boards in the 900 to 1050 dollar range ( +150$ for the HPC FMC SFP+ extension board ).
-Although these are not cheap by any metric, compared to the competition price point they are good value.
+Although these are not cheap by any metric, compared to the competitions price point, they are the best value.

-Option `2` was comming up ahead until I stumbled upon this ebay listing :
+Option `2` was coming up ahead until I stumbled upon this ebay listing :

 {{< figure
     src="ebay.png"